saitamasahil/skyscraper/docs/FRONTENDS.md

 ### EmulationStation (default)

--   Default game list location: `/home/pi/<USER>/RetroPie/roms/<PLATFORM>`
+-   Default game list location: `/home/<USER>/RetroPie/roms/<PLATFORM>`
 -   Default game list filename: `gamelist.xml`

 This is the default frontend used when generating a game list with Skyscraper.
 If no frontend is defined on command-line or in `config.ini` it will fall back to generating for EmulationStation.
+By default the `<USER>` is `pi` on RetroPie setups.

 #### Metadata preservation